-As of December 31, 2013, we had an aggregate of 54,258,365 restricted shares, which are treated as non-vested ordinary shares under U.S. GAAP, 40,494,351 restricted share units and options to purchase an aggregate of 26,912,328 ordinary shares that had been granted to our officers, employees and consultants and remained outstanding, excluding awards that were forfeited or cancelled after the relevant grant date.
-The number of restricted shares, restricted share units and options granted to each of our executive officers represents less than 1% of our total outstanding ordinary shares on an as-converted basis as of the date of this prospectus.
-The awards to our executive officers have four-year, five-year or six-year vesting schedule, with an equal installment vesting at the end of each calendar year following the grant.
+As of March 31, 2014, we had an aggregate of 54,057,575 restricted shares, which are treated as non-vested ordinary shares under U.S. GAAP, 145,815,558 restricted share units and options to purchase an aggregate of 28,227,515 ordinary shares that had been granted to our officers, employees and consultants and remained outstanding, excluding awards that were forfeited or cancelled after the relevant grant date.
+In March 2014, we granted 93,780,970 immediately vested restricted share units to Mr. Richard Qiangdong Liu, our founder, chairman and chief executive officer, pursuant to which we will issue 93,780,970 ordinary shares to Max Smart Limited, a British Virgin Islands company wholly owned by Mr. Richard Qiangdong Liu, immediately after the listing of our ADSs on NASDAQ.
+The number of restricted shares, restricted share units and options granted to each of our other directors and executive officers represents less than 1% of our total outstanding ordinary shares on an asconverted basis as of the date of this prospectus.
+The awards to our other directors and executive officers have two-year, four-year, five-year or six-year vesting schedule, with an equal installment vesting at the end of each calendar year following the grant.